mattduffield/frontendcreator/docs/tutorials/container-part-1.md

-#Tutorial - Container with collapsible Panes, Part 1
+#Container Tutorial - Part 1 Collapsible Panes

 The following are the steps required to use **FrontEnd Creator** to create a dock container using Flexbox.
 This is part 1 in a three-part series.
 We will create a dock container in this first tutorial.
 The container will have two collapsible panes.
 Here is a screen shot of the layout we are going to build: